ieeeWang/EEG-feature-seizure-detection/README.md

 git clone git@github.com:ieeeWang/EEG-feature-seizure-detection.git
 ```
 Second, run 'FeatureExtractDemo.m', which performs feature enginnering on 4 types of seizure EEG segments.
-Then, to plot the EEG segments and EEG features by using 'plot-SEZseg.m' and 'plot_Fv'.
+Then, plot the EEG segments and EEG features by using 'plot-SEZseg.m' and 'plot_Fv'.
 Finally, the EEG feature mapping from EEG signals will looks as below.
 <div>
     <div style="text-align:center">
     <img width=99%device-width src="Figs/SEZ_types5.png">
 </div>

 **Citation**